figaw/praqma.com/_posts/2016-02-14-code-academy.md

 But then a second thought came - instead of only training our recruits, why not train all recruits?
 Why not make this available to everyone looking for work, so that not only Praqma employees get these skills but all people entering the industry?
 {: .highlight}

+# Interested?

+If you want to be part of this, then you should register your interest in the form below.
+We will reserve a seat for you!
+When the program is final and registration to the CoDe Academies opens, we will will get back to you on the email you provided in this form, with a promotion code for your __FREE__ registration.

+<iframe src="https://docs.google.com/forms/d/1_chJOyTrnJV2dTqwfa29OGEeDCgu6zQnU1QEFSjYJX0/viewform?embedded=true" width="100%" height="1730" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>